Jrayp/Moku/README.md

 Where the `number` value should correspond to that tiles tile sheet image id. **Your Moku maps cells should generally only contain values that are also found in your tile_types table!**

-I will now explain the structure of a Moku map.
+By the way, Moku maps keep a reference of this table as `moku_map.tile_types`.

+### Accessing cells

-Moku map cells are accessable using indexers, and Moku stores the `tile_types` table passed in the constructor:
+Moku map cells are accessable using indexers:

 ```lua
 -- Assuming moku_map was created with one of the above constructor functions,
 -- the cell at coordinate i, j will be changed to the MY_TILE1 type
 moku_map[i][j] = moku_map.tile_types.MY_TILE1
 ```

+### Bounds and Dimensions

 Furthermore Moku keeps track of "bounds" and "dimensional" data.
 Bounds here, is referring to a maps bottom left corner cell coordinate (negative coordinates are fully supported) and the maps width and height in cells.
 Dimensions on the other hand refer to world space dimensions in pixels, calculated from the bounds data and your entered tile sizes.
 Dimensional data is used for things such as cell picking etc.